-Consumer and health equity requirements have been included in applications as the end users of research should always be considered from the first step to the end step.
+Consumer and health equity requirements have been included in applications as the end users of research should always be considered from the first step to the last step.
 We are looking to invest in research that considers these users.

-When assessing applications, reviewers should consider what a consumer is (patients, doctors, nurses, carers, or the public) to understand the need for all proposals to address consumer engagement in a meaningful way.
+When assessing applications, reviewers should consider what a consumer is (patients, doctors, nurses, carers, those with lived experience or the public) to understand the need for all proposals to address consumer engagement in a meaningful way.